Corneliu Zelea Codreanu: Creation of the Legion of the Archangel Michael

 Codreanu returned from Grenoble to take part in the 1926 elections, and ran as a candidate for the town of Focșani.
 He lost, and, although it had had a considerable success, the League disbanded in the same year.
 Codreanu gathered former members of the League who had spent time in prison, and put into practice his dream of forming the Legion (November 1927, just days after the fall of a new Averescu cabinet, which had continued to support now-rival Cuza).
 Codreanu claimed to have had a vision of the Archangel Michael who told him he had been chosen by God to be Romania's saviour.
 From the beginning, the Legion claimed that a commitment to the values of the Eastern Orthodox Church was central to its message, and Codreanu's alleged vision was a centrepiece of his message.

-Based on the Frăția de Cruce, Codreanu designed the Legion as a selective and autarkic group, paying allegiance to him and no other, and soon expanded it into a replicating network of political cells called "nests" (cuiburi).
-Frăția endured as the Legion's most secretive and highest body, which requested from its members that they undergo a rite of passage, during which they swore allegiance to the "Captain", as Codreanu was now known.
+Based on the Frăția de Cruce, Codreanu designed the Legion as a selective and autarkic group, paying allegiance to him exclusively, and soon expanded it into a replicating network of political cells called "nests" (cuiburi).
+Frăția endured as the Legion's most secretive and highest body, which requested from its members that they undergo a rite of passage and swear allegiance to the "Captain", as Codreanu was now known.

 According to American historian Barbara Jelavich, the movement "at first supported no set ideology, but instead emphasized the moral regeneration of the individual", while expressing a commitment to the Romanian Orthodox Church.
 The Legion introduced Orthodox rituals as part of its political rallies, while Codreanu made his public appearances dressed in folk costume — a traditionalist pose adopted at the time only by him and the National Peasant Party's Ion Mihalache.
 Throughout its existence, the Legion maintained strong links with members of the Romanian Orthodox clergy, and its members fused politics with an original interpretation of Romanian Orthodox messages — including claims that the Romanian kin was expecting its national salvation, in a religious sense.

 Such a mystical focus, Jelavich noted, was in tandem with a marked preoccupation for violence and self-sacrifice, "but only if the [acts of terror] were committed for the good of the cause and subsequently expiated."
 Legionnaires engaged in violent or murderous acts often turned themselves in to be arrested, and it became common that violence was seen as a necessary step in a world that expected a Second Coming of Christ.
 With time, the Legion developed a doctrine around a cult of the fallen, going so far as to imply that the dead continued to form an integral part of a perpetual national community.
 As a consequence of its mysticism, the movement made a point of not adopting or advertising any particular platform, and Codreanu explained early on: "The country is dying for lack of men and not for lack of political programs."
 Elsewhere, he pointed out that the Legion was interested in the creation of a "new man" (omul nou).